algosup/2023-2024-project-4-sportshield-team-2/Documents/Management/WeeklyReports/weeklyReportFirstWeek.md

 ## Week 1 (11-15 March 2024)

 The first week was dedicated to initiating the project and planning.
 The team discuss about project and the tasks to be done.
 The functional specifications document was started.
-The team also began to reverse engineer the existing software to understand how it works.
+The team also began to reverse-engineer the existing software to understand how it works.

 ## Topics of the week

 1. Read and analyse the call for tender.
-2. Meeting with the group to discuss about the project.
+2. Meeting with the group to discuss the project.
 3. Begin to write the functional specifications document.
 4. Reverse engineering of the existing software.
 5. Gather questions we have about the project